Apollo: Children

 Apollo sired many children, from mortal women and nymphs as well as the goddesses.
 His children grew up to be physicians, musicians, poets, seers or archers.
 Many of his sons founded new cities and became kings.
-They were all usually very beautiful.

 Asclepius is the most famous son of Apollo.
 His skills as a physician surpassed that of Apollo's.
 Zeus killed him for bringing back the dead, but upon Apollo's request, he was resurrected as a god.
 Aristaeus was placed under the care of Chiron after his birth.
-He became the god of beekeeping, cheese making, animal husbandry and more.
-He was ultimately given immortality for the benefits he bestowed upon the humanity.
+He became the god of beekeeping, cheese-making, animal husbandry and more.
+He was ultimately given immortality for the benefits he bestowed upon humanity.
 The Corybantes were spear-clashing, dancing demigods.

 The sons of Apollo who participated in the Trojan War include the Trojan princes Hector and Troilus, as well as Tenes, the king of Tenedos, all three of whom were killed by Achilles over the course of the war.

 Apollo's children who became musicians and bards include Orpheus, Linus, Ialemus, Hymenaeus, Philammon, Eumolpus and Eleuther.
 Apollo fathered 3 daughters, Apollonis, Borysthenis and Cephisso, who formed a group of minor Muses, the "Musa Apollonides".
-They were nicknamed Nete, Mese and Hypate after the highest, middle and lowest strings of his lyre.
-Phemonoe was a seer and a poetess who was the inventor of Hexameter.
+Plutarch recounts that the Delphians believed the three Muses to be Nete, Mese, and Hypate, after the highest, middle, and lowest strings of the lyre.
+Phemonoe was a seer and poet who was the inventor of Hexameter.

 Apis, Idmon, Iamus, Tenerus, Mopsus, Galeus, Telmessus and others were gifted seers.
 Anius, Pythaeus and Ismenus lived as high priests.
 Most of them were trained by Apollo himself.

 Arabus, Delphos, Dryops, Miletos, Tenes, Epidaurus, Ceos, Lycoras, Syrus, Pisus, Marathus, Megarus, Patarus, Acraepheus, Cicon, Chaeron and many other sons of Apollo, under the guidance of his words, founded eponymous cities.

-He also had a son named Chrysorrhoas who was a mechanic artist.
+He also had a son by Agathippe who was named Chrysorrhoas who was a mechanic artist.
 His other daughters include Eurynome, Chariclo wife of Chiron, Eurydice the wife of Orpheus, Eriopis, famous for her beautiful hair, Melite the heroine, Pamphile the silk weaver, Parthenos, and by some accounts, Phoebe, Hilyra and Scylla.
 Apollo turned Parthenos into a constellation after her early death.

-Additionally, Apollo fostered and educated Chiron, the centaur who later became the greatest teacher and educated many demigods, including Apollo's sons.
+Additionally, Apollo fostered and educated Chiron, who later became the greatest teacher and educated many demigods, including Apollo's sons.
 Apollo also fostered Carnus, the son of Zeus and Europa.

+List of offspring and their mothers

+The following is a list of Apollo's offspring, by various mothers.
+Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.